modernciso/xzhack-demo/README.md

 # xz-utils demo
+Disclaimer: This will leverage a third party tool xzbot and might harm your environment.
+It also requires you to install the Lacework agent as well as connecting the Google Cloud account to Lacework.
+Use at your own risk!

-This will create two vms within google cloud (admin-vm and developer-vm), both running on Ubuntu.
-The developer vm will get and updated liblzma that is vulnerable to the xz-utils vulnerability.
+The demo will create two vms within google cloud (admin-vm and developer-vm via terraform), both running on Ubuntu.
+The developer-vm will get and updated liblzma that is vulnerable to the xz-utils vulnerability.
 On both hosts the Lacework agent will be installed.
+A smaller misconfiguration is introduced and the Google Firewall is being configured to allow ssh access to the developer-vm but will block ssh to the admin-vm.
 Kudos to the xzbot team: https://github.com/amlweems/xzbot/tree/main
 <img width="589" alt="attack-picture" src="https://github.com/modernciso/xzhack-demo/assets/148051304/584d05f7-d2a6-4c48-b682-296b4055d744">